kvshvlin/yourmailproject/index.md

 **If you want to illustrate: '<a href="https://yourmailproject.typeform.com/to/krhWpQJZ" target="_blank">Join&nbsp;us&nbsp;as&nbsp;an&nbsp;artist</a>'**.

-This link opens a form that asks you to enter your postal address and phone number.
-We will use this information to ship to you a package of 11 blank postcards.
-This is a thing of wonder.
+This link opens a form that asks you to enter your postal address.
+Don't you forget to give your phone number too, the postman may feel the need to use it.
+We use this information to ship to you a package of 11 blank postcards.
+Read on to figure what to do next.

 **Your role as an artist**: